 Managerial assessment: Managers provide feedback on the employee's performance based on their observations and interactions with the employee.
 Usually the manager would have completed a performance management certification course to learn about structured appraisal feedback

 360-degree feedback: Feedback is collected from a variety of sources, such as peers, subordinates, and customers.
+You can download our free 360 performance review template here.

 There are a number of significant benefits that accrue to both the organization and the individual as a result of an effective and professionally conducted performance appraisal, including: